destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 ### 🎤 Interview

-- Explain extensively all the "what's" and "why's" in automated testing to a junior developer.
-(5-10mins of discussion)
+- Explain extensively all the "what's", "why's" and "how's" in automated testing to a junior developer.
+(5-10 mins of discussion)

 ## 📦 API Contract testing